stonepros/stone/doc/dev/stone_krb_auth.rst

     the Kerberos issues are usually related to name resolution, since Kerberos is *very picky* on both *systems names* and *host lookups*.

     a.
-As described in *The 'Ceph side' of the things*; step 2a, DNS RRs greatly improves service location and host/domain resolution, by using ``(srv resources)`` and ``(txt record)`` respectively (as per *Before We Start*; *DNS resolution*).  ::
+As described in *The 'Stone side' of the things*; step 2a, DNS RRs greatly improves service location and host/domain resolution, by using ``(srv resources)`` and ``(txt record)`` respectively (as per *Before We Start*; *DNS resolution*).  ::